VOL. IV - APPENDIX C

 In 1901 they were living in Eastbourne where aged 38 he was a "journeyman silk carrier".
 They had five children:

 • Raymond Charles Honeysett.
 Born 25 December 1895 in Eastbourne.
 Raymond had enlisted, fought in and survived World War 1.
-Raymond married Rose Butcher in 1930.
+Raymond married Rose Butcher in 1930 in Sevenoaks.
 Rosa was the daughter of Thomas John Green.
 She had been married previously, to Arthur Gabriel Butcher who had died in 1930.
 Rose already had three children, and she and Raymond had a further three.
 In 1939 they were living at Newnham Cottage, High Street, Dartford and Raymond was a general labourer.
 Raymond died in 1969 in Bexley, Kent.
 Rose Honeysett died in 1976 in Dartford.

 • Doris Mabel Honeysett.
 Born 3 March 1900 in Eastbourne.
 In 1939 Doris was at Hill House, Hendon.
 It appears that she did not marry.
 Doris Mabel Honeysett died in September 1994 in Hove, Sussex.